Transgender Archives at the University of Victoria: Publications

-In 2014, founder and academic director Aaron H. Devor published the book The Transgender Archives: Foundations for the Future, featuring the collection of the Transgender Archives.
+In 2014, founder and subject matter expert Aaron H. Devor published the book The Transgender Archives: Foundations for the Future, featuring the collection of the Transgender Archives.
 The publication was a finalist in the 27th Lambda Literary Awards ("Lammys") in the category of "LGBT nonfiction".

 Moving Trans History Forward conferences

-Moving Trans History Forward conferences are a series of international conferences, founded and led by the Chair in Transgender Studies and the academic director of the Transgender Archives.
+Moving Trans History Forward conferences are a series of international conferences, founded and led by the University of Victoria's Chair in Transgender Studies and the founder and subject matter expert of the Transgender Archives.
 The conferences draw community activists, researchers, educators, artists, service providers, and allies of all ages from around the world.
-Conferences consider the history of trans activism and research, and the issues which impact trans, non-binary, and Two-Spirit people today locally, nationally, and globally.
+Conferences consider the history of trans activism and research, and the issues which impact trans, non-binary, and Two-Spirit people today – locally, nationally, and globally.

 The first conference, held at the University of Victoria, March 21–23, 2014, was entitled "Moving Trans* History Forward".
 Researchers and activists gathered to retrieve and preserve the stories and records of transgender pioneers of the early 1960s onwards.

 The second conference, entitled "Moving Trans History Forward: Building Communities – Sharing Connections", took place at the University of Victoria, March 17–20, 2016.
 It has been hailed as the largest transgender conference in Canadian history.
 Trans and gender non-conforming (GNC) community-based scholars and activists, academics, archivists, librarians, family members, and allies of trans and GNC people explored preserving and recounting the history of trans and GNC people and communities in all eras and regions of the world.
-Events included: keynote speakers Jamison Green and Martine Rothblatt, oral presentations, posters, art exhibits, feature-length trans-themed film Two 4 One, panel discussion with founders of trans activism and research.
+Events included: keynote speakers Jamison Green and Martine Rothblatt, oral presentations, posters, art exhibits, a feature-length trans-themed film (Two 4 One), panel discussions with founders of trans activism and research.

 The third conference, entitled "Moving Trans History Forward: From Generation to Generation", took place at the University of Victoria March 22–25, 2018.
 The conference registered 300 people from 11 countries in Asia, Europe, North America, and the Middle East, and drew 600 people to the largest event.
-Kent Monkman, a Canadian Cree Two-Spirit artist, delivered one of the keynote addresses, with Andrea Jenkins, the first openly transgender black woman elected to public office in the U.S., presenting the second keynote address.
+Kent Monkman, a Canadian Cree Two-Spirit artist, delivered one of the keynote addresses, with Andrea Jenkins, the first openly transgender Black woman elected to public office in the U.S., presenting the second keynote address.